Oz174/LMS_SpringBoot/README.md

 # How to Run the App

-**Before running the app , please edit your MySQL database username and possword in the application.properties files as I am using mine**
+**Before running the app , please edit your MySQL database username and password in the application.properties files as I am using mine**

 Using IntelliJ , Right After Dependencey Installation for MAVEN
 1. Go to the file "src/main/java/com/project/Library/LibraryApplication.java" and click run , Build should take few seconds